lwjohnst86/nefa-code/doc/manuscript.md

 [@Gray2013a;@Magkos2012a;@Kehlenbrink2012a;@Johns2014a], suggesting that either NEFA has only a minor role in IR or that NEFA is the effect, but not cause, of the underlying IR.
-Adipose tissue, which release NEFA during fasting, can become insulin resistant and thus lipolysis of intracellular TG by hormone-sensitive lipase may not respond to the inhibitory action of insulin.
+Adipose tissue, which release NEFA during fasting, can become insulin resistant and thus lipolysis of intracellular TAG by hormone-sensitive lipase may not respond to the inhibitory action of insulin.
 As such, IR may develop before elevations in blood NEFA.
 There is also evidence to suggest that insulin may be involved in NEFA uptake [@Ramos-Roman2012a], further supporting